wesley-hall/wdi-project-3/README.md

 ### Back End

 #### Configuration
- - [Environment](../master/config/environment.js) - to set up the environment, port, database URI and secret
+ - [Environment](../master/config/environment.js) - set up for the environment, port, database URI and secret
  - [Routes](../master/config/routes.js) - pathways to the controller functions for the CRUD cycle

  ```